eu-ge-ne/slice-tree/README.md

 ### `SliceTree:count`

-Returns the number of characters in the text buffer.
+Returns number of characters in the text buffer.

 Syntax